SummitESP/meta-aws-iot/README.md

 ```

-To connect with your ATS Garage account, you’ll need the provisioning credentials bundle you downloaded earlier.
+To connect with your AWS IoT backend, you’ll need the provisioning credentials bundle you downloaded earlier.
 Add the following line to your local.conf to supply those credentials to the build:
 ```
 AWS_IOT_CREDENTIALS = "/path/to/your/credentials.zip"
 ```